 Delivery management and optimization

 Now more than ever, the automation of financial transactions is becoming necessary even for small businesses.
 And this automation does not end with the input of financial information onto a computer.
-Financial and accounting software have now developed into smarter systems that allow businesses to manage cash flows and process bills.
+Automation software have now developed into smarter systems that allow businesses to manage cash flows and process bills.
 Payments are sent and received, and invoices are generated outside the limits of traditional finance and accounting measures.

 Any functioning team in any business is bound to meet for constant alignment of plans, goals and actions.
 Even the smallest organization cannot function well if its members are not on the same page at all times.
 Unfortunately, the pandemic has driven businesses to conduct meetings remotely, with everyone working and meeting from their own homes instead of the workplace.
 Video conferencing remedies this concern for the most part.
 But features like screen sharing may be limiting to those who wish to generate a more collective and organized input document-wise.
-With meeting management solutions, businesses are given the opportunity to have more collaboration within its teams.
-This type of software does a wide range of collaborative features that make virtual meetings just as immersive and productive as physical ones.
-Page turning can be synchronized so that you are all literally on the same page during the meeting.
+With meeting management solutions, businesses are given the opportunity to have more collaboration within their teams.
+This type of software does a wide range of collaborative features (coworking software) that make virtual meetings just as immersive and productive as physical ones.
+Page-turning can be synchronized so that you are all literally on the same page during the meeting.
 Annotations can be shared to all the participants and documents can be updated in real-time.

 As stated in the 3C report, a good 80 percent of small businesses are interested in learning about digital tools amidst the pandemic.
 Utilizing the right software can make or break businesses given the circumstances.
 You should be able to properly gauge the nature, scale and resources of your business to know if integrating a technological solution is the best option for you.
 If the software was integrated seamlessly into the system, your business could very much thrive throughout the course of the pandemic and beyond.